forid786/KasaController/README.md

 # hs100

-A tool for using TP-Link HS100/HS105/HS110 wi-fi smart plugs.
+A tool for using TP-Link HS100/HS105/HS110 and KP115 wi-fi smart plugs.
 You can turn them on and off, reboot them, and so on.
 You can even set them up without using TP-Link's app (see Initial Setup).